Alan Swallow

-Alan Swallow (February 11, 1915 – November 27, 1966) was an American professor of English who created his own publishing imprint, Alan Swallow Press, and worked as editor and director of the University of Denver Press.
+Alan Swallow (February 11, 1915 – November 27, 1966) was an American professor of English who created his own publishing imprint, Swallow Press, and worked as editor and director of the University of Denver Press.

 Early life

 Born in Powell, Wyoming in 1915 to Edgar A. Swallow and Alta Helen (Myers) Swallow, Swallow attended Powell Grade School and, during the summer before his senior year in high school, he worked as a tourist operator for Yellowstone National Park just outside of Gardiner, Montana. it was during this time period that he learned about Emanuel Haldeman-Julius and his Little Blue Book publications.
 This served as an inspiration for Swallow's later decision to found his own publishing company.
 His early love for poems also resulted in him releasing several of his pieces in the Powell student newspaper, the Powwow, along with managing a column for several years.

 Obtaining an honor scholarship for college thanks to placing first in his high school class, he went on to receive his Bachelor of Arts from the University of Wyoming in 1937.
 He then earned an additional fellowship scholarship to attend Louisiana State University where he completed a Master of Arts in 1939 and a Doctorate of English in 1941.
 His dissertation was on the subject of "Methods of Poetic Composition in Early English Renaissance, Skelton to Sidney".
 During his graduate years, his mentor in writing and poetry was Robert Penn Warren, along with being mentored by Cleanth Brooks.